University Mission Statement

 Texas Tech University is the largest institution of the Texas Tech University System.
-More than 38,000 students attend classes in Lubbock on the 1,839-acre campus.
-The university also operates the Research Center-East Campus (Lubbock); Texas Tech University Farm at Pantex in the Texas Panhandle; research facilities at Reese Technology Center (west of Lubbock); agricultural field laboratories at New Deal; Texas Tech University Center at Junction (411-acre educational facility in the Texas Hill Country); and off-campus educational sites at El Paso, Fredericksburg, Highland Lakes (Marble Falls), Jefferson, Rockwall, Sherman (Austin College) Waco, and Johnson County.
+More than 40,000 students attend classes in Lubbock on the 1,839-acre campus.
+The university also operates the Research Center-East Campus (Lubbock); Texas Tech University Farm at Pantex in the Texas Panhandle; research facilities at Reese Technology Center (west of Lubbock); agricultural field laboratories at New Deal; Texas Tech University Center at Junction (411-acre educational facility in the Texas Hill Country); and off-campus educational sites at Brownwood, El Paso, Forney, Fredericksburg, Highland Lakes (Marble Falls), Jefferson, Rockwall, Sherman (Austin College) Waco, and Johnson County.
 The university also has a campus in San Jose, Costa Rica.

 Texas Tech University was created by legislative action in 1923 and has the distinction

 of being the largest comprehensive higher education institution in the western two-thirds